 It’s time for other Texas cities to follow San Antonio’s lead and score more wins for public health.

 Catherine Cubbin is a professor in the Steve Hicks School of Social Work at The University of Texas at Austin.
 Kentya Ford is an assistant professor in the College of Pharmacy at The University of Texas at Austin.
-This opinion piece was produced for Texas Perspectives.
+This opinion piece was produced for Texas Perspectives and represents the views of the author, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 A version of it appeared in the Rivard Report.